SWISS WATER QUALITY

 Over the past decades, analytical instruments have continued to evolve.
 These can indicate ingredients down to the nanogram.
 For example, a single piece of sugar cubes dissolved in Lake Constance can be detected.
-This is why people today know much more about the composition of water and are discovering new trace substances.
-However, this does not mean that the quality of the water will deteriorate.
-On the contrary.
-It is precisely because we know more and more about water that we can take the necessary steps to combat undesirable substances.
-This is why the quality of the water is getting better and better.
+Therefore, a much more detailed picture of the composition of water is emerging today and new trace substances are being discovered.
+This knowledge is central to drinking water monitoring and treatment: As we know our water better and better, necessary steps can be taken at an early stage to take action against unwanted substances.

 Modern analytical instruments show an increasingly detailed picture of drinking water.
 Knowledge of even the smallest amounts of trace substances helps to further improve quality.

 How much are micro- and nanograms?

 Trace substances are present in water in the form of micro- and nanograms.
 Data such as 100ng/l can look like a lot at first glance.
 However, this misleads us about the effects of such low concentrations: If you drink water with a concentration of 100 ng/l of the drug aspirin, a daily consumption of two litres would give you 700 years to absorb the dose of a single aspirin tablet.

 The local water supplier is responsible for the supply to the household.
 In Switzerland there are over 2,500 water suppliers, most of which are communally organised.
 Drinking water is obtained in various ways.
 Depending on the geographical location, one type makes more or less sense.
 The basic principle is to treat tap water as close to nature as possible, i.e. with as little interference as possible with its composition.